 BOOKING THE FOREST CLASSROOM

-For self-led visits, schools and groups can book the Forest Classroom via the Forestry Commission on 03000 674200 or email@example.com
+For self-led visits, schools and groups can book the Forest Classroom via Forestry England on 03000 674200 or email@example.com

-For safety and insurance purposes it’s important that schools and groups visiting Chopwell Wood inform the Forestry Commission in advance.
+For safety and insurance purposes it’s important that schools and groups visiting Chopwell Wood inform Forestry England in advance.
 It is also recommended that group leaders make an initial visit to carry out a Risk Assessment.